dd-hebert/uv_pro/README.md

 uvp -p mydata.KD
 ```

 With a root directory set, the root directory portion of the path can be omitted.
-The root directory is saved between runs as a file ``root_directory.pickle``.
+The root directory is saved between runs in a config file.

 #### ``-sec``, ``--use_seconds`` : flag, optional
-Set to use seconds instead of spectrum # when trimming data.
+Use seconds instead of spectrum #'s when trimming data.

 #### ``-sl``, ``--slice_spectra`` : integer, optional
-The number of slices to plot and export.
+The number of spectrum slices to plot and export.
 The default is 0, where *all* spectra are plotted and exported.
-Example: if the dataset contains 250 spectra and ``-sl`` is 10, then every 25th spectrum will be plotted and exported.
+Example: if a dataset contains 250 spectra and ``-sl`` is 10, then every 25th spectrum would be plotted and exported.

 #### ``-t``, ``--trim`` : 2 integers, optional
 Use ``-t`` to select a specific portion of spectra.
 The first integer is the first spectrum to select and the second integer is the last spectrum to select.
-By default, trim uses spectrum # (indices).
+By default, trim uses spectrum #'s (indices).
 If ``-sec`` is also given, then trim will use seconds (time).

 ```
 # Trim from spectrum 50 to spectrum 250